golib/slim/README.md

 ### Expressions

-Amber can expand basic expressions.
+Slim can expand basic expressions.
 For example, it is possible to concatenate strings with + operator:

     p Welcome #{Name + " " + LastName}